top of page

 recommendations for starting out

-Based on the tools I use in my own practice, and the silver clay tool kits I developed for in-person classes, these are my recommendations for those wanting to set up a basic silver clay studio.
+Below is a fairly complete list of the tools I use most in my practice and where I purchased them, or would purchase them now.
+They are my recommendations for those wanting to set up a basic silver clay studio.

-If you are just starting out, I suggest buying just a little at first - clay, a work surface, a way to fire your work and maybe a few shaping tools - and getting your hands into the clay to find out what more you'd like before purchasing many supplies.
+However, if you are starting out, I suggest buying just a few tools at first - clay, a work surface, a way to fire your work and maybe a few shaping tools - and getting into the work to find out what more you'd like before purchasing many supplies.
 Molds, texture tiles and stamps are just some of the ways to shape silver clay.

 Shopping for any of these supplies through the below affiliate links helps support me (thank you!): Most items are available at both Cooltools (a small business!) or Amazon.